makakiyoAnju/streamlabs-chat-with-avatar/README.md

   - It is most likely the OAuth token expired or is wrong.
 I suggest generating a new token.
 - I want the avatar pic to be smaller/bigger
   -  Just edit the values in the HTML where is says `width` & `height` of the `IMG` tag.
+- I want to see how it looks without spamming my chat.
+How?
+  -  Just add `?simulate=1` at the end of your widget URL (won't work with the built-in Chat box widget in Streamlabs Desktop).
+Sadly you won't be able to see how it looks with long chat messages.

 ## Credits
 Original source code from [drakantas](https://github.com/drakantas)